Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: About Problem : Augmentation of an immersion into a diffeomorphism

 We select $\delta$ sufficiently small in such a way that $\wp$ is not $0$ in $\R_3$.

 We start Wazewski's algorithm in $\R_3$.
-There the matrix $A$ is given by rows $1$, $2$ and $5$ of $\varphi$ and $B$ by rows $3$ and $4$.
-With picking $D$ as the identity, $C$ is $(A^T)^{-1}B$. $D$ gives rows $3$ and $4$ of $\gamma $ and $C$ gives rows $1$, $2$ and $5$. \\ Then we move to the region $\R_2$.
-There the matrix $A$ is given by rows $1$, $2$ and $4$ of $\varphi$, $B$ by rows $3$ and $5$.
+Here, the invertible minor $A$ is given by rows $1$, $2$ and $5$ of $\vartau$ (full-rank lines of $\vartau$) and $B$ by rows $3$ and $4$.
+With picking $D$ as the identity, $C$ is $(A^T)^{-1}B$ according to \eqref{eq_C_waz}. $D$ gives rows $3$ and $4$ of $\gamma $ and $C$ gives rows $1$, $2$ and $5$ of $\gamma$. \\ Then we move to the region $\R_2$.
+There the matrix $A$ is given by rows $1$, $2$ and $4$ of $\vartau$, $B$ by rows $3$ and $5$.
 Also $D$, along the boundary between $\R_3$ and $\R_2$, is given by rows $3$ and $5$ of $\gamma$ obtained in the previous step.
-We extrapolate this inside $\R_2$ by kipping $D$ constant in planes $x_1=$constant.
+We extrapolate this inside $\R_2$ by keeping $D$ constant in planes $x_1=$constant.
 An expression for $C$ and therefore for $\gamma $ follows. \\ We do exactly the same thing for $\R_4$. \\ Then we move to the region $\R_1$.
-There the matrix $A$ is given by rows $1$, $2$ and $3$ of $\varphi$, $B$ by rows $4$ and $5$.
+There the matrix $A$ is given by rows $1$, $2$ and $3$ of $\vartau$, $B$ by rows $4$ and $5$.
 Also $D$, along the boundary between $\R_1$ and $\R_2$, between $\R_1$ and $\R_3$ and between $\R_1$ and $\R_4$, is given by rows $4$ and $5$ of $\gamma$ obtained in the previous steps.
-We extrapolate this inside $\R_1$ by kipping $D$ constant in planes $x_2=$constant.
+We extrapolate this inside $\R_1$ by keeping $D$ constant in planes $x_2=$constant.
 An expression for $C$ and therefore for $\gamma $ follows. \\ We do exactly the same thing for $\R_5$.

 Note that this construction produces a continuous $\gamma$, but we could have extrapolated $D$ in a smoother way to obtain $\gamma$ as smooth as necessary. $\triangle$\end{example}